Bclavelmythics/genai-interview/README.md

     #TODO Create code for completing semantic search on vectordb
 ```
 * Modify the following section to give llm instructions for generating response.
-Analyze the Test Questions and the document chunked to help create prompt.
+Analyze the Test Questions (at the bottom) and the document chunked to help create prompt.
 ```python
 if context:
      #TODO Once added chroma db, modify this prompt template